PCSEAIML-25/MP12-Anomaly-Detection-in-Covid-19/README.md

 ## Author

-Created by AIML.
+Created by Harsh Vardhan Gupta(AIML).
 For any inquiries, please reach out via GitHub.

 ---